lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 For a formatter that supports a single extension this is most easily achieved by setting the class property `Formatter.extension` to that extension.
 In some scenarios a formatter might support multiple formats that are controlled by write parameters.
 In this case the formatter should assign a frozen set to the `Formatter.supportedExtensions` class property.
-It is then required that the class implement an instance property for ``extension`` that returns the extension that will be used by this formatter for writing the current dataset.
+It is then required that the class implements an instance property for ``extension`` that returns the extension that will be used by this formatter for writing the current dataset.

 File vs Bytes
 ^^^^^^^^^^^^^